wolffles/OneMoreThing/README.md

 # Things to do:
-* advanced
-  - allow for markdown and images to be displayed.
-  - make the feed cut off after a certain amount.
-  - add summary or description for the app.
-* guest actions
+* bugs/issues/immediate:
-  - show posts feed link (done)
-  - user: create a bio, websites, and others.
-  - view profile display
-  -
+  - add gravatar img links to models and schemas
+  - validator for websites has a isURL (reference devconnector)
 * userlogin
   - action: to post (done)
   - action: edit post (done)
   - display: user.posts (done)
   - action: show post (done)
   - action: edit profile (done)
+* guest actions
+  - show posts feed link (done)
+  - user: create a bio, websites, and others. so guest can view it
+  - view profile display
+  -
+* advanced
+  - show post show the post on a single page with image and markdown.
+  - allow for markdown and images to be displayed when viewing.
+  - make the feed cut off after a certain amount.
+  - add summary or description for the app.